-During the year the Company and its subsidiaries entered into transactions with related parties including rental income and finance income (Notes 16 and 20).
+During the year the Company and its subsidiaries entered into transactions with related parties including rental income, rental expense and finance income (Notes 16, 17 and 20).
 Year end balances owed by/to related parties are disclosed in Notes 8, 9 and 15 to these financial statements.
+Moreover, the Company is occupying part of one of its subsidiaries' properties as its Head Office and the rent in respect of the said occupancy has been waived by the subsidiary in favour of the parent.
+The Company's policy is to account for such transactions at the contractual price, in which case amounts to nil.